Chevrotain/chevrotain/docs/resolving_lexer_errors.md

 new chevrotain.Lexer([semVer])
 ```

-It is possible to workaround this problem by simply **escaping** the the offending carat of dollar sign.
+It is possible to workaround this problem by simply **escaping** the the offending carat or dollar sign.

 ```javascript
 const semVer = createToken({